Fagasā, American Samoa: History

-In the early hours of January 11, 1942, a Japanese submarine surfaced near Fagasa and then sent more than a dozen shells over the mountain and onto the vicinity of the Naval Station Tutuila.
+In the early hours of January 11, 1942, a Japanese submarine surfaced near Fagasā and then sent more than a dozen shells over the mountain and onto the vicinity of the Naval Station Tutuila.
 There was only one direct hit, which was the only Japanese-owned structure in the archipelago (owned by Frank Shimasaki).
+Other shells caused light damage to the naval dispensary, landed behind Centipede Row, and hit the seawall outside the customs house.

-In March 1991, a prehistoric adze quarry was discovered at Fagasa and was recognized as a possible major stone tool production site for the region and islands as far away as the Marquesas.
+In March 1991, a prehistoric adze quarry was discovered at Fagasā and was recognized as a possible major stone tool production site for the region and islands as far away as the Marquesas.